jiffyclub/scipy-2013-git-testing/git/remote/Readme.md

     $ git pull upstream
     Already up-to-date.

-When there have been remote changes, the pull will apply those changes to your local branch, unless there are conflicts with your local changes.
+When there have been remote changes, the pull will apply those changes to your local branch.
+It may require conflict resolution if there are conflicts with your local changes.

 ## git push : Sending Your Commits to Remote Repositories